nithishchouti/Tempus-Software-Engineering-Project/README.md

  - Shaikh Ammar
  - Karan Naik

-Find the word doc file in the repository to get more infor about the project.
+Find the word doc file in the repository to get more info about the project.